-Elective Focus Areas (EFAs) are an excellent way to tailor your undergraduate degree toward your interests.
-Students also have the option of working with a faculty member to individually design their own EFA path.
+Focus Areas (FAs) are an excellent way to tailor your undergraduate degree toward your interests.
+Students also have the option of working with a faculty member to individually design their own FA path.

-The Elective Focus Area (EFA) is a set of 21 semester hours (sh) of elective courses taken during sophomore to senior years that provide undergraduate students with a unique opportunity to acquire advanced education in an area of their choice.
-EFAs are intended to spark the interest of students in a specialty, but they can also make a student more attractive to future employers.
+The Focus Area (FA) is a set of 21 semester hours (sh) of elective courses taken during sophomore to senior years that provide undergraduate students with a unique opportunity to acquire advanced education in an area of their choice.
+FAs are intended to spark the interest of students in a specialty, but they can also make a student more attractive to future employers.

-- Standard EFAs (S-EFA) are programs that are designed and pre-approved by the department.
-Currently offered S-EFAs in ISE are listed below; they are periodically reviewed by the department.
-Descriptions of each S-EFA can be obtained from the departmental website or office.
-Each S-EFA has a faculty member as a coordinator who can advise a student in more detail.
+- Standard FAs (S-FA) are programs that are designed and pre-approved by the department.
+Currently offered S-FAs in ISE are listed below; they are periodically reviewed by the department.
+Descriptions of each S-FA can be obtained from the departmental website or office.
+Each S-FA has a faculty member as a coordinator who can advise a student in more detail.

-- Tailored EFAs (T-EFA) are individualized and career-specific programs designed by the student and approved by the department.
+- Tailored FAs (T-FA) are individualized and career-specific programs designed by the student and approved by the department.